bs-community/blessing-skin-manual/man/en/api/closet.md

 }
 ````

-## add material
+## Add Item

-Add a material to the wardrobe.
+Add a texture to the user's closet.

 ````
 POST /api/closet